Spruneda134/pokedex-backend/README.md

 - **Frontend:** Next.js, TypeScript, Tailwind CSS (hosted on Vercel)
 - **Backend:** Flask, OpenAI API, pandas (hosted on Render)
 - **Deployment:** Vercel (frontend), Render (backend)

 ---

+## Note
+The backend is hosted on Render’s free tier, which may go into “sleep mode” when not in use.
+If the server has been idle, the first request may take 10–30 seconds to wake up before responding.
+After that, performance is normal.

+---